 “But I convinced him,” Mary laughed, “he could tell that I was really serious about it.
 I kept telling him that the CBQ method is really good.
-I needed to find ways to relax from stress while quitting, and I needed to cope with my problems without cigarettes in general.
+I needed to find ways to relax from stress while quitting and learn how to cope with my problems without cigarettes in general.
 And the CBQ method did exactly that.”

-What made the biggest difference for Mary were the lessons of Day #8 of the CBQ Program.
+What made the biggest difference for Mary were the lessons from Day #8 of the CBQ Program.

 “Whenever I had a craving, I’d think about it in terms of ‘what should I say to myself, what should I do to relax without smoking?’
 I kind of knew I have to do something when I have a craving, but before using the CBQ method, I didn’t really know how important it was and how to do it.
 So I wasn’t doing it.
 Instead, I was eating. ”

-“Well, when you feel stress, all you want is to take a puff.
-And if you don’t see through your anxiety, then you will smoke.
-Or eat and then smoke anyway.
+“Well, when you feel stressed, all you want is to take a puff.
+And if you don’t see through your anxiety, then you will smoke, or eat and then smoke anyway.

 Now I know how to calm down when I have a problem or when my boss is unreasonable and unfair.
 I can actually prepare and be ready for stress.
 That was really a turning point for me in my life. “